-- Stopping for about 30 seconds so you can let the carbon dioxide escape.
+- Stopping for about 30 seconds to let the carbon dioxide escape.

-- Watch the grounds expand and swell with the water – it’s blooming!
+- Watching the grounds expand and swell – it’s blooming!

-At this point, the grounds also happen to release a really wonderful smell, so go ahead and take advantage of this in the wetting/blooming stage of brewing your coffee.
+At this point, the grounds also release a wonderful smell.
+So go ahead and breathe in the heavenly aroma.
 You deserve it.

 So, for the love of all that is coffee, practice good consistency with these tips: